GedasFX/decky-cloud-save/README.md

 Manual configuration would require the use of a console, but following the interactive steps should be enough to create any of the [many supported providers](https://rclone.org/docs/).

-<u>**SECURITY WARNING: some rclone-providers will save passwords unencrypted on the SteamDeck filesystem**</u>
-Note: This is Rclone related and the plugin cannot handle encrypted credentials
+<u>**SECURITY WARNING: some rclone-providers will save passwords unencrypted on the SteamDeck filesystem**</u>.
+This is Rclone related and the plugin cannot handle encrypted credentials.

 ### Configuration Steps